-If you are admitted to the University of Maryland (UMD) and hold or intend to seek an F-1 Student or J-1 Exchange Visitor visa, you must provide proof of liquid finances to cover one year’s worth of expenses (tuition, fees, books, insurance and living expenses).
+If you are admitted to UMD and hold or intend to seek an F-1 Student or J-1 Exchange Visitor visa, you must provide proof of liquid finances to cover one year’s worth of expenses (tuition, fees, books, insurance and living expenses).
 A current official bank statement from your sponsor that clearly indicates the name of the account holder and sufficient funds to cover expenses must be provided.
-We do not need this documentation until after you are offered admission to the university.
+We do not need this documentation until after you are offered admission to UMD.
 If you have a sponsor, a signed letter of support in English is required along with the sponsor’s proof of finances.
-If you have dependent(s), please show additional financial support of $4,500 for each dependent.
+If you have dependent(s), please show additional financial support of $4,500 USD for each dependent.

 For more information, please visit the International Student & Scholars Services website.

 The following amounts are approximate and may change at any time without notice.

 |Tuition and mandatory fees (two semesters)||$36,208|

 |Living expenses for 12 months (room, meals,